starkware-libs/starkware-starknet-utils/README.md

 - [GitHub Discussions](https://github.com/starkware-libs/starkware-starknet-utils/discussions)
 - Contact options listed on this [GitHub profile](https://github.com/starkware-libs)

-## Help make Starknet Utils better!
-If you want to say thank you or support the active development of Starknet Utils:
-- Add a GitHub Star to the project.
-- Tweet about Starknet Utils.
-- Write interesting articles about the project on [Dev.to](https://dev.to/), [Medium](https://medium.com), or your personal blog.

-## Contributing
-Thanks for taking the time to contribute!
-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make benefit everybody else and are greatly appreciated.

-Please read our [contribution guidelines](https://github.com/starkware-libs/starkware-starknet-utils/blob/main/docs/CONTRIBUTING.md), and thank you for being involved!

 ## Security
 Starknet Utils follows good practices of security, but 100% security cannot be assured.
 Starknet Utils is provided "as is" without any warranty.
 Use at your own risk.

 For more information and to report security issues, please refer to our [security documentation](https://github.com/starkware-libs/starkware-starknet-utils/blob/main/docs/SECURITY.md).